Recipe: Spiced Lentil, Sweet Potato & Kale Whole Wheat Pockets

 Combine the warm water and yeast in a small bowl and let sit until the yeast dissolves.
 Meanwhile, combine the two flours and salt in the bowl of a stand mixer fitted with a dough hook and mix on low speed.
-Add 2 tablespoons of olive oil, followed by the dissolved yeast mixture and mix on low speed until a shaggy dough forms.
-Knead for 7-10 minutes until dough is smooth.
+Add 2 tablespoons of olive oil, followed by the dissolved yeast mixture, and mix on low speed until a shaggy dough forms.
+Knead for 7 to 10 minutes until dough is smooth.
 Lightly grease a large bowl with the remaining tablespoon of olive oil.
 Place the dough in the bowl and cover with plastic wrap.
-Let rise for 1-2 hours, or until doubled in size.
+Let rise for 1 to 2 hours, or until doubled in size.

 Meanwhile, warm 1 tablespoon of olive oil in a heavy skillet over low heat.
-Add the thinly sliced onion and cook, stirring occasionally, until onions are caramelized, about 20-25 minutes.
+Add the thinly sliced onion and cook, stirring occasionally, until onions are caramelized, about 20 to 25 minutes.

 Increase the oven heat to 450°F. Divide the dough into 6 pieces and let rest for 20 minutes, loosely covered with plastic wrap.
 Peel the sweet potatoes and cut into 1-inch chunks.
 Mash with a fork until smooth and add a sprinkle of salt, if needed.

-Bake for 25-30 minutes, or until browned.
-Let cool for at least 5 minutes before serving.
-To freeze, let cool in the baking sheet and place the entire baking sheet in the freezer.
-Once pockets are completely frozen, wrap individually in foil or plastic wrap and store in a freezer-safe container.
+To freeze, let the pockets cool completely on the baking sheet and then place the entire baking sheet in the freezer.
+Once pockets are completely frozen, wrap each one individually in foil or plastic wrap, and store in a freezer-safe container.
 Thaw and reheat in the microwave or oven, or eat at room temperature.

 Brown lentils can be substituted for the French green lentils, but begin checking for doneness a little earlier.